abhinavgupta-maker/Robot-Dog/README.md

 <img width="540" height="828" alt="NNYXYX (2)" src="https://github.com/user-attachments/assets/06c0155a-d4c7-4059-9118-c5fed0a33fdc" />

+# Description

+This is a 8 DOF robot dog which uses MG996R servo motors, Mic for voice commands and much more.
+It can do multiple stuff like Autonomous walking, Following voice commands like "SIT" and "STAND" etc. it is around 15 cm in height while standing

 # Why I made This?

 I made this because my parents never let me have a pet and i wanted a dog ever since and after seeing those unitree robot dogs i wanted to make one too a robot which follows my instructions and is autonomous too and it looks kinda cool so i made one.